koenrh/shell-scripts/README.md

-# Scripts
+# Shell scripts

 [![Build Status](https://travis-ci.org/koenrh/shell-scripts.svg?branch=master)](https://travis-ci.org/koenrh/shell-scripts)

-The most straightforward way to install these scripts is through [this repository](https://github.com/koenrh/homebrew-scripts).
+This repository contains a bunch of shell scripts I have written that others may find useful.
+The most straightforward way to install these scripts is through [this Homebrew tap](https://github.com/koenrh/homebrew-scripts).

 ### asroutes